 The second floor of the Fortress hosts the ‘Centro Studi e Documentazione del Muro Dipinto’ and the Mascellani Collection, while the ancient cellars host the Enoteca Regionale dell’Emilia Romagna.

-In the historical centre of the village, coloured by the frescos of the Painted Wall, don’t miss a visit to the Praepositus church of Santa Maria Assunta in Piscina, built in the 12th century on the remains of an ancient Romanesque church, which hosts a panel painting by Marco Palmezzano dating back to 1492, the Rivellino, with the 18th century gate to the village and the Rocchetta, dating back to the 14th century.
+In the historical centre of the village, coloured by the frescos of the Painted Walls, don’t miss a visit to the Praepositus church of Santa Maria Assunta in Piscina, built in the 12th century on the remains of an ancient Romanesque church, which hosts a panel painting by Marco Palmezzano dating back to 1492, the Rivellino, with the 18th century gate to the village and the Rocchetta, dating back to the 14th century.

 You can’t leave Dozza without visiting the Enoteca Regionale dell’Emilia Romagna.
 The Enoteca Regionale is situated in the evocative cellars of the Fortress; there you can find and buy more than 800 selected labels.
 Moreover, it hosts a wine bar where wine tastings are organized under the guide of professional sommeliers.